 Experiencing the death of a loved one is something that we all must face during our lifetimes.
 If you have ever attended a military funeral, you know that they stir up emotions deep inside your soul.
-Every American knows those hallowed notes of Taps as they echo into the future and conjure up memories of the past.
+Every American knows those hallowed notes of taps as they echo into the future and conjure up memories of the past.

 Preparing for a military funeral demands detailed information and specific steps to be taken.
 Those military members on active duty or in the Selected Reserve and former military members who served on active duty and received an honorable discharge qualify for military honors at their funeral.
 For a complete listing of those eligible for military honors, visit Military Funeral Honors.

-Families are entitled to a flag folding, flag presentation, and the playing of Taps.
+Families are entitled to a flag folding, flag presentation, and the playing of taps.
 However, in today's military, we have few bugle players.
 You can request one from your local high school band or church music group.

 At the service you will see a flag draped over the coffin.
 If you are having a chapel service, the flag will be pulled away from the head of the coffin and the coffin can be (if the family requests) open for viewing.
-There should not be a spray of flowers on top of the flag.
+There should not be any flowers on top of the flag.
 If you wish to adorn the casket with flowers, request a crescent-shape arrangement from the florist.
 This is to be placed on the open lid of the coffin on the upper left corner.

 Information about obtaining a government-issue headstone can be found at a site sponsored by the Department of Veterans Affairs and will walk you through the entire process.

 Know in your heart that the nation grieves the loss of an honored veteran.
-For other articles of support and help, look through the Casualty Support section of LIFELines.

-Content provided by Taya L. Cline for LIFELines.
+Content provided by Taya L. Cline